-In my first ever solo international driving experience, I rented a car in Puerto Mont and drove it aboard a car ferry so I could explore the island of Chiloe a little more freely.
-Group tours from Puerto Mont leave for Chiloe daily, but I knew that a group to her to this locale wouldn’t be my style.
+In my first ever solo international driving experience, I rented a car in Puerto Mont and drove it aboard the Chiloe Island Ferry so I could explore the island of Chiloe a little more freely.
+Group tours from Puerto Mont leave for Chiloe daily, but I knew that a group tour to this locale wouldn’t be my style.
 You see, Chiloe is known for dozens of handbuilt wooden churches tucked away in remote corners of the island.
 The UN has recognized these structures as significant to human culture, awarding them- collectively- UNESCO status.
 Group tours, like most group tours skim over the details and show only the biggest, busiest, and easiest to get to sites- and I wanted a little bit more.

-I’ve wrote at length about my visit to Chiloe Island when I posted my itinerary for three days on Chiloe Island, but in this post, I wanted to talk specifically about the ferry from the mainland of Chile to Chiloe Island: how it works, how to pay, and what to expect- all questions I had that didn’t have English language answers online in 2019.
+I’ve wrote at length about my visit to Chiloe Island when I posted my itinerary for three days on Chiloe Island, but in this post, I wanted to talk specifically about the Chiloe Island ferry that travels between the mainland of Chile to Chiloe Island: how it works, how to pay, and what to expect- all questions I had that didn’t have English language answers online in 2019.